yboetz/pyznap/README.md

     dest_keys = /home/user/.ssh/id_rsa    # Provide key for ssh login.
 If none given, look in home dir compress = gzip

-To pull a filesystem from a remote location use
+To pull a filesystem from a remote location use:

     [ssh::user@host:rpool/data]
     key = /home/user/.ssh/id_rsa          # Provide key for ssh login.
 If none given, look in home dir dest = tank/data
     compress = lz4

+You can exclude datasets when sending using [Unix shell-style wildcards](https://docs.python.org/3/library/fnmatch.html):

+    [rpool]
+    dest = backup/rpool, tank/rpool
+    exclude = rpool/data rpool/home/*/documents rpool/home/user1, rpool/home*

+Note that exclude rules are separated by a `,` for the different dests, and you can specify multiple rules for a single dest by separating them with a space.
+Exclude rules thus cannot contain any comma or whitespace.

 I would also suggest making sure that root has ownership for all files, s.t. no user can modify them.
 If that is not the case just run